Cyberakr21/Detection-and-Monitoring-Homelab/README.md

 ![image alt](https://github.com/Cyberakr21/2-homelab-security-onion--images-/blob/c1bb6600e8966782087a0d561903c4aa4f51e15c/3.8%20keep%20default.jpg)

-    Click"Yes" this just accepts the default settings
+    Click"Yes" This just accepts the default settings

 Take a screenshot of the last 2 Next screens or Note them down somewhere:

-    First screen will show your final configurations Chick"Yes"
+    The first screen will show your final configurations Click"Yes"
-    Last sceen will show you how you can reach your security onion web interface and how to login Click"Ok" after
+    The last screen will show you how you can reach your security onion web interface and how to log in Click"Ok" after

-Next you will login into the Security onion console line to configure a firewall rule to allow a device of which you know the ip address for so that you can connect to web interface of Security Onion.
+Next, you will log into the Security Onion console line to configure a firewall rule to allow a device for which you know the IP address so that you can connect to the web interface of Security Onion.
 Why do this you might ask, Security Onion defalult firewall rule block any traffic inbound espically if they are on different subnets.
-This is the command to configure an allow IP address:
+This is the command to configure an allowed IP address:

     sudo so-firewall --apply includehost analyst <IP ADDRESS>
     For me, this will be my client Ubuntu machine

-If you want to install the ubuntu machine that can manage the Security onion, you click the provide link to do so:
+If you want to install the Ubuntu machine that can manage the Security Onion, you click the provided link to do so:

 [Chick here if you want to know how to install unbuntu Desktop](https://medium.com/@florenceify74/how-to-download-install-and-run-ubuntu-in-vmware-workstation-ce5f2d4d0438)

-    Once you have installed the ubuntu
+    Once you have installed the Ubuntu
-    Open the terminal and run this command so the you can get ifconfig to get the ip address you need to configure the allow rule for the Security Onion web interface:
+    Open the terminal and run this command so that you can get ifconfig to get the IP address you need to configure the allow rule for the Security Onion web interface:

     Sudo apt-get install net-tools